Adults

 Noon Bible Study

 Bible Study is offered on Tuesdays at 12:00 noon from August through April.
-This group meets in Rm.
-328.
+This group meets in the 3rd Floor Gathering Area.

 Read the Bible Entirely in One Year